gurgeous/bust-a-gem/README.md

 A few notes from my experience so far:

-* Not (yet) tested on Linux or Windows.

 * Make sure VS Code can spawn ripper-tags.
-If you can't run ripper-tags from the VS Code Terminal, Bust A Gem can't either.
-Bust A Gem will cd into your project before running ripper-tags, so if you are using rbenv/chruby/rvm, gem install into that Ruby.
+If you can't run ripper-tags from the VS Code Integrated Terminal, Bust A Gem can't either.
+See [Installation](#installation).

-* It should be possible to add `ripper-tags` to your Gemfile, though I haven't tested that configuration personally.
-You may need to override `bustagem.cmd.rip` and add `bundle exec`.
+* Not tested on Linux or Windows.

 * Bust A Gem relies on bundler to list gems and figure out gem paths.
 Investigate `bundler show --paths` in your project if you can't get one of your gems to work.